danlok10/doki-doki/README.md

     Audio Handling
     Image storage

-<h2><b>Notes:</h2> This is a fork from elRomanoff's dokidoki webport github, what I'm trying to achieve here is to complete the port completely, since Romanoff left it at day 4.
+<h2><b>Notes:</h2> This project is a fork of elRomanoff’s Doki Doki Webport on GitHub.
+My goal is to fully complete the port, as the original version was left unfinished at day 4.
-While also fixing some stuff while on it.
+During this process, I’ll also be addressing existing issues and implementing improvements where necessary.

-    There might be another fork of the current repository (after I have completed the whole port) where I'm gonna try to "port" it into a web version without the need of a host.
+Once the full port is complete, I may create another fork aimed at developing a standalone web version, an HTML build that runs independently without requiring a host.
-I can't promise anything, but it's there.</b>
+No guarantees yet, but it’s something I plan to explore.</b>